How Often Do Driverless Vehicles Have Accidents?

 Self-driving technology has the potential to improve road safety, but accidents still happen.
 Like any collision, these incidents can cause injuries, deaths, and property damage, just like any traffic crash.

 ADAS (Advanced Driver Assistance Systems) covers Levels 1 and 2.
-These systems can help with tasks like steering or braking, but the driver must stay fully alert and in control.
-Most cars on the road today, like many Teslas, use ADAS.
+These systems can help with tasks, like steering or braking, but the driver must stay fully alert and in control.
+Generally, cars on the road, like many Teslas, use ADAS.

 ADS (Automated Driving Systems) covers Levels 3 to 5.
 These vehicles can handle some or all driving on their own, depending on the situation.